cibilex/new-tutorials/docker/index.md

   | `node:20-alpine` | \~20 MB | Alpine Linux | Very small, minimal, secure, may need extra packages |
   | `node:20-slim` | \~100 MB | Debian Slim | Compatible with most modules, easier debugging |
   | `node:20` | \~400 MB | Full Debian | Largest, fully featured, rarely needed |
-- Use Alpine if you want smallest image and security.
+- Use Alpine if we want smallest image and security.
-- Use Slim if you want compatibility and easier debugging.
+- Use Slim if we want compatibility and easier debugging.
-- Avoid full images unless you really need the full OS environment.
+- Avoid full images unless we really need the full OS environment.

 - **WORKDIR CONTAINER_PATH**: Sets the working directory inside the container.WORKDIR is optional, but recommended to keep the container organized and avoid placing files in the root directory.All subsequent instructions that use relative paths (COPY, RUN, etc.) will be based on this directory.If the directory doesn’t exist, Docker will create it automatically. `WORKDIR app`
 - **COPY HOST_PATH CONTAINER_PATH**: COPY is used to copy files or directories from our host machine into the container, usually relative to the working directory.